California nut crimes

-California nut crimes refers to the organised theft of nuts (almonds, pistachios, cashews, and pecans) in California.
+California nut crimes refers to the organized theft of nuts (almonds, pistachios, cashews, and pecans) in California.
 Reported cases of nut theft go as far back as 2006 with the worth of stolen nuts being millions of dollars.
-The thefts are sophisticated in nature involving identity theft and a knowledge of computer security and logistics.
+The thefts demonstrate a high level of sophistication, encompassing identity theft and a deep understanding of computer security and logistics.

 Background

-Theft of food by organised criminal organisations has targeted a variety of food items in the past including oysters, bourbon, honey and Parmesan cheese.
-Theft of nuts is appealing to criminals because nuts have high market value all over the world, they have a good shelf life and they can't be traced using serial numbers or electronic means.
+Theft of food by organized criminal organizations has targeted a variety of food items in the past including oysters, bourbon, honey and Parmesan cheese.
+Theft of nuts is appealing to criminals because nuts have high market value all over the world, have a good shelf life and can't be traced using serial numbers or electronic means.
 Stealing nuts is non-violent and possession of nuts is also not illegal itself.
-California produces 80% of the world's almonds, 99% of America's, and is the world's second largest producer of pistachios and walnuts.
+California produces 80% of the world's almonds and 99% of America's, and is the world's second largest producer of pistachios and walnuts.
 California's nut industry makes over $9 billion a year.

 Method

 The majority of nut thefts were pickup frauds without any violence or damage to property.
 Methods used involve using fake trucks, scout trucks, fraudulent paperwork and getting information off the U.S. Department of Transportation website.
 Authentic trucking drivers would be hired for transporting the goods to warehouses, without actually knowing they were part of a theft.
 FBI agent Dan Bryant said the thefts and fraud were conducted by 'sophisticated people'.
-Other than the petty theft of nuts, large-scale nut crimes involve organised criminals who understand "the trucking business, identity theft, and computer security".
+Other than the petty theft of nuts, large-scale nut crimes involve organized criminals who understand "the trucking business, identity theft, and computer security".
 The thefts have been reported from areas in California such as the San Joaquin valley.
 Authorities believe that some of the nuts are shipped abroad.
 A good grasp of the shipping business and procurement of false shipping papers can result in the stolen nuts being shipped to other parts of the world.
 A single case can involve the theft of nuts worth up to $500,000.

 Frequency

 National Public Radio (NPR) reported cases of nut theft in California in 2006.
 In 2009, one incident of nut theft was reported to the US Department of Justice.
-Between 2013 and 2017 at least 35 truckloads of nuts worth about $10 million was reported stolen.
+Between 2013 and 2017 at least 35 truckloads of nuts worth about $10 million were reported stolen.
 From four incidents in 2012 worth about half-a-million US dollars, nut crime rose to 31 reported incidents in 2015 valued at almost $4.5 million.
 This rose to over $10 million worth of nuts stolen from central California during the end of 2015 and beginning of 2016.